10 Popular Startup Accelerator Programs

 Based in San Francisco, California, 500 Startups manages global venture investments in more than 70 countries.
 Their four-month-long startup accelerator program focuses on growth and scaling their startups.
 They are one of the few accelerators that break away from the archaic deadline system, so they accept applications on a rolling basis.

-On top of the $150,000 investment, startup founders get access to a network of other startup founders and mentors and hand-on support on their product and business strategy.
+On top of the $150,000 investment, startup founders get access to a network of other startup founders and mentors and hands-on support on their product and business strategy.

 Unlike other accelerators that take more companies than usual, AngelPad works with only a hand-picked few for three months every year.
 As a result, they were ranked as the #1 U.S. Accelerator based on a study done by MIT/Brown University.